coopsymbiotic/coop.symbiotic.timetrack/README.md

 Status
 ======

-This extension is not usable out of the box.
-It still piggy-backs on a few features from "kproject" (see "History").
+This extension is mostly usable out of the box, but has not been widely tested, and lacks documentation on more advanced features (invoicing, IRC punching).

+I have still not finished fixing the database schema.
+The upgrade path from kproject (see 'History') needs some tweaking as well (ex: to create cases for each 'contract').

 Requirements
 ============

-- CiviCRM >= 4.4 (previous versions untested)
+- CiviCRM >= 4.5

 Installation
 ============